Iditarod National Historic Trail Frequently Asked Questions

 Q: What kind of wildlife can I expect to encounter along the trail?

 A: Depending on the part of the trail and the season, you can expect to see moose, caribou, brown bear, bison, wolf, Dall sheep and many varieties of birds and smaller mammals.
 Near the Bering Sea coast you may see seals and an occasional musk ox.
 Be aware that these are wild animals and may become hostile if they feel threatened.
 Use appropriate caution with any animal encounter.

 Q: I will be coming to Alaska for a week during the summer.
 Where are the best places to view the Iditarod and learn more about the history of the trail without having to walk long distances or hire a guide?

-A: One of the best places to view the Iditarod Historic Trail is at the start in Seward.
+A: One of the best places to view the Iditarod Historic Trail is at the musher's statue at Mile 0 in Seward.
 The first couple of miles of the trail begin as a paved bike path near the small boat harbor.
 The Seward Museum also maintains displays and interpretive material on the early days of Seward and the trail.
 Other interesting displays are maintained in Wasilla at the Dorothy Page Museum, and in Knik at the Musher's Hall of Fame Museum.
 A very interesting display on the Iditarod Trail Sled Dog Race is maintained at the Iditarod Trail Committee Headquarters in Wasilla.
 If you are able to go to Nome, a drive east along the Bering Sea coast follows the historic trail for approximately 30 miles.
 While there, check out the materials and photos at the Carrie McClain Museum.